-Join Chris Orwig for an in-depth discussion in this video Creating a pano with Photo Merge, part of Lightroom: 2015 Creative Cloud Updates.
+Join Chris Orwig for an in-depth discussion in this video Creating a pano with Photo Merge, part of Lightroom CC 2015 New Features.

 - In this movie we'll take a look at how we can build a panoramic photograph right inside of Lightroom.
 You can see that we'll be working with these photos which are in the folder titled Pano.
 I'm gonna take the first image to the loop view by tapping the E key on the keyboard, next I'll tap the right arrow key just to scroll through these images.
 Here you can see that these photographs were captured with a panoramic image in mind.
 What we're gonna do is stitch together all of these photographs to create a big, beautiful image.